wgx/blog.willgrant.org/_posts/2022-04-08-101-ux-principles-second-edition-book.markdown

 <p><a href="https://amzn.to/3jieFpn">Pre-order on Amazon.com</a></p>
 <p><a href="https://amzn.to/3rab0ya">Pre-order on Amazon UK</a></p>

-I wrote the book in late 2017 and 2018, and I've spent the last year updating it for 2022.
+I wrote the first edition of the book in late 2017 and 2018, and I've spent the last year updating it for 2022.
 Rather than being thankless drudgery, re-writing a book is actually way more fun than I expected.

 One of the most enjoyable parts of producing this book has always been asking myself questions like “_Why_ do you think that?” and “If we go back to first principles, why does it work better for users this way?” - and re-approaching all 101 principles fresh after a few years has made me re-evaluate a lot of my thinking.
 This time I’ve been asking myself “Do I _still_ think this?” and “How could this be better for users?”.